The Abington Township 2021 Budget

 approved-- but, as noted above, that was only 1/3 of what

-Manager Manfredi wanted.
-The other 2/3 was supposed to be this
+Manager Manfredi actually wanted.
+The other 2/3 was supposed to

 this time until AFTER the first presentation of it.
 And no

-further sessions were to be held until Nov 12 when it is
+further sessions were to be held until Nov 12 when it was approved for advertizing

 accept this behavior....you will be sure to get more of it.